SESYNC-ci/basic-Shiny-lesson/docs/_slides/files.md

 ===

-## Who or what is "Listening" on 127.0.0.1?
+## Who (or what) is "Listening"?

+The terms "client" and "server" show up a lot in discussing Shiny.
+The client is the web browser.
+The server is a running program that is waiting to process requests sent by the client.
+For development, one computer runs both the client and the server.
+{:.notes}

-- 127.0.0.1 is the IP address your laptop uses for itself (it's the same as 'localhost').
+- 127.0.0.1 is the IP address your computer uses for itself (it's the same as 'localhost').

-- Your laptop is hosting a web page (the UI) whose content is controlled by a running R session.
+- Your computer is hosting a web page (the UI) whose content is controlled by a running R session.

-- When you run an app through RStudio, that R session is also running the server on your laptop.
+- When you run an app through RStudio, that R session is also running the server on your computer.

 - The server responds when you interact with the web page, processing R commands and updating UI objects accordingly.